 demobbed from the military.

 Brother Frank was responsable for all the technic "beneath" the construction, for example the electronics with the skein

 of cables.
 I was standing for the scratchbuild locos and coaches, details and the snowy landscape.

-The layout is extending along three walls, with a loop at each end.
-Karlskrona C is (like in reality) a terminus station,
+The layout was (in original) extending along three walls, with a loop at each end.
+Karlskrona C was (like in reality) a terminus station,

 placed at the end of a single-track line.

 There is once more station on the model: Alvesta.
 Here you also can find a small marshalling yard, but beside of that the